-I am intrigued by the different factors that facilitate the rapid diversification of species.
+I am intrigued by the different factors that facilitate rapid species' diversifications.
 For several years I have been studying how the geological history of an island, inter-island colonization, and hybridization affect the diversification process of insular taxa.
-I have been studying this in genus Micromeria (Lamiaceae) in the Canary Islands using morphometric analyses, single nuclear markers, microsatellites, and RADseq.
-My taxonomical research has been mostly focused on the Andean genus Calceolaria (Calceolariaceae), on its distribution and species limits.
-More recently, I am exploring the applications of metabarcoding to study plant-pollinator interactions.
+I have been studying this in genus Micromeria (Lamiaceae) in the Canary Islands using morphometric analyses, single nuclear markers, microsatellites, and RAD-sequencing.
+I am a taxonomist at heart specializing in Canarian Micromeria and the Andean genus Calceolaria (Calceolariaceae).
+More recently, I am exploring the applications of metabarcoding and environmental DNA to study plant-pollinator interactions.

 Graduate Students: